JeneLitsch/Litan/doc/stdlib/algorithm/reverse.md

 ## std::reverse(range)
 **Parameters:**
-* range: A range or an array
+* range: an array

 **Return value:**
 null

 **Description:**
-Reverses the order of all elements in range.
+Reverses the order of all elements in the range.